william-mckeon/OpenAgent-os/README.md

 ```text
 frontend ──OPENAGENT_API_KEY──▶ openagent-api ──INFRA_API_KEY──▶ openagent-infra ──PROVIDER_API_KEY──▶ BYOC Provider
                                └──LOGGER_API_KEY (+ LOGGER_HMAC_SECRET signing)──▶ openagent-logger
 ```

 A single-service compromise is bounded to that one boundary.
 The logger boundary adds payload integrity: every event is HMAC-signed and the signature is stored on the row, so captures can be re-verified offline.
 Full detail lives in the security sections of openagent-api and openagent-logger.

-There is **no central `.env**` — each secret lives in the `.env` of the service that uses it, and the shared values must match on both sides of every boundary.
+There is **no central `.env`** — each secret lives in the `.env` of the service that uses it, and the shared values must match on both sides of every boundary.
 Note one naming wrinkle: the api ↔ openagent-infra secret is the same value on both ends, but it is called `INFRA_API_KEY` in openagent-api and `API_KEY` in openagent-infra.

 ---

 ## Bringing the system up

 This is a manual, directory-by-directory bring-up. `openagent-os` does not drive it — each service is started from its own folder, with its own `.env` and its own `docker compose`, exactly as that repo documents.
-What follows is the **order** and the **wiring context**; for the specifics of any one service, follow that repo’s own README.
+What follows is the **order** and the **wiring context**; for the specifics of any one service, follow that repo's own README.

 **Prerequisites:** Docker; your choice of BYOC provider endpoints (e.g., RunPod serverless, OpenAI-compatible APIs) for the base and nervous-system models; and the four submodule folders present.